ManyDesigns/Portofino/portofino-war-archetype/src/main/resources/archetype-resources/src/main/docker/README.md

 Running `mvn -Pdocker package`, i.e., building the application with the `docker` profile, will automatically build the Docker images.
-Note that, if we plan on running the application locally via Maven for development, **the `docker` profile is incompatible with the `portofino-development` profile and actually supersedes it.**.
+Note that, if we plan on running the application locally via Maven for development, **the `docker` profile is incompatible with the `portofino-development` profile and actually supersedes it.**

 Also note that the frontend is only built if the profile `build-frontend` is active.
 Normally it is active by default, but if we activate the `docker` profile, then the default profiles are not activated unless explicitly requested with